Bahatisteven/vuga/README.md

 # vuga
-VUGA is a comprehensive project exploring digital accountability infrastructure for national-scale governance, complaints, and institutional oversight.
+VUGA is a real-time voice translation proof-of-concept enabling cross-language conversations using open-source speech and translation models.